 Overcrowded camps are not the only poor conditions the refugees are facing.
 Nearly a quarter of all Rohingya refugee children living in camps (between 6 months and 5 years-old) are malnourished.
 Lack of clean water, unsafe environments for girls and women and the inability for children and young people to seek emotional support for their experiences are all negatively affecting the displaced Rohingya people.

-MAA is helping to address the catastrophic humanitarian crisis by providing essential aid to those currently displaced both in Myanmar and Bangladesh.
-In Myanmar, we are active in Sittwe and Maungdaw areas whereas in Bangladesh, we are in and around Cox's Bazar where our teams are providing food, education facilities, water wells, shelter, toilets, showers, and medical aid projects.
+MAA is helping to address the ongoing humanitarian crisis by providing essential aid to those currently displaced both in Myanmar and Bangladesh.
+Our teams on the ground are assisting with the provision of food, education facilities, water wells, shelter, toilets, showers, and medical aid.

 The effort is ongoing and your support is essential in delivering aid to the Rohingya community.